 Empower rural youth for a brighter future

-Donations to this NGO have 50% tax exemption.
+Donations to this NGO have 50% tax exemption for Indian donors.

 Like all proud Indians and NRIs, we too, want to make India a better country.
 Even after the typically fierce “but India has a great history” retort, we look down embarrassed and helpless in terms of our rural youth being misguided and unemployed.
 The education system in rural India suffers both on poor infrastructure as well as an abysmal quality of education.

 A short clip above gives an overview of our work.
 Also there are related articles by Dr. Rishikesha T Krishnan, Director, IIM Indore.
 We have been very lucky to have had the stalwarts from the education & social entrepreneurship sector (Professors from IIM Indore, Bangalore, Udaipur & TISS; Caring Friends, Mumbai, Other NGO entrepreneurs like Vinayak Lohani) and tie-ups with institutions like Head-Held High & Goonj Delhi) guide us through our journey of trying to bring around this paradigm shift.

 We need your contribution to help the youth realize their dreams.
 Lets together give them our support and guidance and do our part in giving back to the society we feel proud to be a part of!